Since it’s our last night in Xian, we explored the Muslim Quarter for more snacks.

 The metro line in Xian is relatively new.
 The station is clean and not crowded.

 The ticket dispenser.
 The fare to the high speed railway station is RMB3 (CAD0.50) per person.

 You will never find such empty train in Beijing.

 The high speed train to Huashan.
 The fare is RMB55 (about CAD9) per person.
-More on following page.
-Click here to continue reading
+Continue reading

 We had dinner at Master Kong upon return to the Xian railway station.